zbMATHOpen/zbmath-open-kg/zb-virtuoso/readme.md

 ### Running virtuoso

+Download the full RDF dump (.ttl format) of the zbMATH Open KG from [Zenodo](./).
+For convenience, we also provide a small sample subset of the zbMATH Open KG data: [`data/subset-200.ttl`](./data/subset-200.ttl).

 Make sure your RDF data is placed in the correct local directory.
 In the example below, files must be located in ```/local/toLoad```,

 and mounted inside the container as: